ethyca/fides/docs/fidesops/docs/guides/storage.md

 ## Extensibility

-Should you wish to extend Fidesops to include additional storage destination types, here's what you'll need to do:
+Need a different storage destination?
+Fidesops can be extended to support additional storage destinations by:

 1. Add destination-specific enums in `src/fidesops/schemas/storage/storage.py`
 2. Implement an authenticator in `src/fidesops/service/storage/storage_authenticator_service.py`